GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/spring-integration.md

 #### Inbound channel adapter (using Pub/Sub Streaming Pull)

-`PubSubInboundChannelAdapter` is the inbound channel adapter for GCP Pub/Sub that listens to a GCP Pub/Sub subscription for new messages.
+`PubSubInboundChannelAdapter` is the inbound channel adapter for GCP Pub/Sub that listens to a Spring Framework on Google Cloud Pub/Sub subscription for new messages.
 It converts new messages to an internal Spring [`Message`](https://docs.spring.io/spring-integration/reference/html/messaging-construction-chapter.html#message) and then sends it to the bound output channel.